thejackal360/Elena-Game-Engine/README.md

 - runtime.txt: used to set Python version for Heroku
 - wsgi.py: top-level server file for Heroku

-Be sure to write an app.py file as well using the one in this README as an example.
+Be sure to write an app.py file as well using the one in `src/example/app.py as an example.
+And do not forget to install all the requirements your application might need.

 All lab manuals should be HTML files (excluding <body> and <html> tags).
 Those will go in static/html/.
 The naming convention is (module name)_lab_manual.html.
 Replace the spaces in (module name) with underscores.
 Please see static/html/ for examples.